kadaster-labs/sensrnet-ops/README.md

 # SensRNet Operations

+> :warning: This readme is OUTDATED.
+Please refer to https://kadaster-labs.github.io/sensrnet-home/Deployment/ for the latest instructions on how to install the SensRNet application.

 This repository contains all operations steps and scripts needed to operate the Kubernetes environments on which the application will run.

 - [SensRNet Operations](#sensrnet-operations)